WokLibCodeClub/.github/profile/README.md

 Please make sure you arrive so that you have time to log in to your trinket account and be ready to start coding at 11.45 am.

-If you want to work up some Python projects over the summer there are a lot of Python projects which the Wokingham Library Code Club developed during the Coronavirus pandemic.
-These projects all have videos to watch which you can code along with.
-Look at the list of projects on [this page](https://github.com/WokLibCodeClub/OnlineCodeclub) and pick from the ones which use Python.

 ### Challenges for more experience Python coders:

 We have devised a series of Python coding challenges to test your abilities.
 You can find the challenges at